shivamrathore0897/assignment-megamenu/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.4.

 # OneTimeStep:
-Before run this project you have to install the Node Module. you can install it by using the command 'npm i' or if there is some dependency issue becasue of node or angular versions then you can also try to run an alternate command 'npm i --force'.
+Before running this project you have to install the Node Modules.
+You can install it by using the command 'npm i' or if there is some dependency issue because of node or angular versions then you can also try to run an alternate command 'npm i --force'.

 ## Development server